Bullous pemphigoid

-Bullous pemphigoid (type of pemphigoid) is an autoimmune pruritic skin disease which typically occurs in people aged over 60, that may involve the formation of blisters (bullae) in the space between the epidermal and dermal skin layers.
+Bullous pemphigoid (a type of pemphigoid) is an autoimmune pruritic skin disease that typically occurs in people aged over 60, that may involve the formation of blisters (bullae) in the space between the epidermal and dermal skin layers.
 It is classified as a type II hypersensitivity reaction, which involves formation of anti-hemidesmosome antibodies, causing a loss of keratinocytes to basement membrane adhesion.

 Signs and symptoms

 Clinically, the earliest lesions may appear as a hives-like red raised rash, but could also appear dermatitic, targetoid, lichenoid, nodular, or even without a rash (essential pruritus).
+Bullous Pemphigoid, is characterized by the subepidermal blisters resulting in tense and less fragile bullae.
 Tense bullae eventually erupt, most commonly at the inner thighs and upper arms, but the trunk and extremities are frequently both involved.
 Any part of the skin surface can be involved.
 Oral lesions are present in a minority of cases.
 The disease may be acute, but can last from months to years with periods of exacerbation and remission.

 Several other skin diseases may have similar symptoms.
 However, milia are more common with epidermolysis bullosa acquisita, because of the deeper antigenic targets.
 A more ring-like configuration with a central depression or centrally collapsed bullae may indicate linear IgA disease.
 Nikolsky's sign is negative, unlike pemphigus vulgaris, where it is positive.